 Inspiration is the process of being mentally stimulated to do or feel something, especially something creative.
-It's not an antonym of "hard work", but more of its previous state.
+It's not the opposite of "hard work", but more of its previous state.

-In our work context, the time for inspiration is called the mood board.
+In digital design, the time for inspiration is called the mood board.

 What is a mood board?

-Creating a mood board is defining the look and feel of a product before jumping to the design tools and designing all the final interface screens.
+A mood board defines the look and feel of a product before jumping to the UI/UX design tools and designing all the final interface screens.
 Personally, I find it to be the most interesting step of the design process.
+Whether you call it “industrial mood board”, “graphic design mood board ”, “product design mood board” or any other variation, the steps to create one are simple, engaging and liberating, no matter the medium.

-For instance, check the coolest mood board presented below from the designer Tobias Van Schneider for a handmade shoe!
+The coolest mood board example I know is the one presented below.
+It’s by the designer Tobias Van Schneider for a handmade shoe!

 If you present visual elements outside of your industry it's easier to drive the conversation to the look & feel of the product and not to specific details concerning UI screens.